-- Major grades tests (including District Common Assessments, six weeks assessments, projects, final essays, research papers, presentations); minimum three per six weeks - Minor grades quizzes, daily assignments, journals; minimum four per six weeks - Semester exams will count 1/7 of the semester grade - A letter system (S, N, U) is used to report a student's conduct based on proper/responsive conduct and citizenship - Per Board Policy EIA (LOCAL), "The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade.
+- Grade averaged 60% Major 40% Minor - Major grades tests (including District Common Assessments, six weeks assessments, projects, final essays, research papers, presentations); minimum three per six weeks - Minor grades quizzes, daily assignments, journals; minimum four per six weeks - Official grades will be in Skyward only and can be accessed by student and parent through Family Access. - Semester exams will count 1/7 of the semester grade - A letter system (S, N, U) is used to report a student's conduct based on proper/responsive conduct and citizenship - Per Board Policy EIA (LOCAL), "The District shall permit a student who meets the criteria detailed in the grading guidelines a reasonable opportunity to redo an assignment or retake a test for which the student received a failing grade.
 This policy applies only to initial identified major grades and does not apply to daily assignments, quizzes, six-week test, and semester final examinations.
-Upon reteach and retest, the new test, project, etc. recorded will be a high score of 70%.

-Assignments, exams, expectations outside of the classroom:

-The student will be given adequate time to work on and complete assignments in class, so if he/she is making efficient use of this time there will rarely be homework in this course.
+Upon reteach and retest, the new test, project, etc. recorded will be a high score of 70%. - Assignments, exams, expectations outside of the classroom: - The student will be given adequate time to work on and complete assignments in class, so if he/she is making efficient use of this time there will rarely be homework in this course.
+The district expectation is daily participation and completion of assignments.